Skip to content

 • Inherited codebases with existing technical debt.

-• Systems are designed for requirements that have since changed dramatically.
+• Systems are designed for requirements that have since undergone significant changes.

 • Dependencies on obsolete technologies.